dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 When we won the game, we all started to farduddle in celebration.
 ```

-We can clearly observe that the model has somehow learned how to perform the task by providing it just one example (i.e., 1-shot).
+We can observe that the model has somehow learned how to perform the task by providing it with just one example (i.e., 1 shot).
 For more difficult tasks, we can experiment with increasing the demonstrations (e.g., 3-shot, 5-shot, 10-shot, etc.).

-Following the findings from [Min et al. (2022)](https://arxiv.org/abs/2202.12837), here a few more tips about demonstrations/exemplars when doing few-shot:
+Following the findings from [Min et al. (2022)](https://arxiv.org/abs/2202.12837), here are a few more tips about demonstrations/exemplars when doing few-shot:

-- "the label space and the distribution of the input text specified by the demonstrations are both key (regardless of whether the labels are correct for individual inputs)"
+- "the label space and the distribution of the input text specified by the demonstrations are both keys (regardless of whether the labels are correct for individual inputs)"
 - the format you use also plays a key role in performance, even if you just use random labels, this is much better than no labels at all.
 - additional results show that selecting random labels from a true distribution of labels (instead of a uniform distribution) also helps.